mahakhalid/menu_management_frontend/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

+3001 port is defined in Rails app (back end) cors.rb file, If you wish to use different port either change that in cors.rb file in backend project or use '*' there for simplicity

 The page will reload when you make changes.\
 You may also see any lint errors in the console.